Alfresco/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 ---
-title: Configuring Overlays
+title: Configuring overlays
 ---

-## What is an Overlay?
+## What is an overlay?

-An overlay, also known as a watermark, is applied to the surface of the image and bonded to it preventing the user from moving or modifying the overlay.
-The overlay is applied using OpenOverlay and requires a few files to get it functioning.
-Below will detail how to wire up a new overlay configuration file and how to assemble it.
+An overlay, also known as a watermark, is applied to the surface of the PDF and bonded to it, preventing the user from moving or modifying the overlay.
+The overlay is applied using OpenOverlay, a Java-based tool embedded within Alfresco Content Services.
+Out of the box overlays are supplied as part of some base Accelerator configurations.
+Configuration is required to customize overlay behavior in Alfresco Content Accelerator and Alfresco Enterprise Viewer.
+Below are the details of how to wire up a new overlay configuration file and how to assemble it.

+## Overlay capabilities

+OpenOverlay can apply overlays to document PDF renditions.
+These overlays include static text, a static image file, a dynamic property value (such as a value set on the document node), and/or one of a few special keywords tokens including `pageNum`, `isFirstPage` and `isLastPage`.
+For example, you can stamp `cm:createdDate` or `cm:title` on the document, with pixel precision at any location on the page.
+You can configure different overlays to be applied based on dynamic criteria, including Object Type, node property value, and page layout.
+You can also configure dynamically generated overlays upon document view time (most common use case), or permanently applied upon initial PDF creation.
+For instance, many customers use OpenOverlay to dynamically apply the `Viewed On` date to the document to ensure the date extracted is known, should the document be printed or sent outside the system.
+You can specify the text as any font, color, and size.

+## Overlay limitations

+* OpenOverlay applies images directly at the pixel location specified, and does not wrap text or images.
+* OpenOverlay is limited to working with the fonts that are installed on the operating system running OpenOverlay (either the Alfresco Content Services system or the AEVT system depending on your configuration).

+## Set up application to display overlays

+There are a few configurations that need to be set up to view overlays on documents.

+1. `annotation.shouldUseOverlays=true/false`

+    This property tells the application that it should display configured overlays on documents.
+This should be set to true in order to see any configured overlays on viewing of documents.

+    Out of the Box, this is set to `false` by default.
+If you installed an accelerator (PnP or Claims) which included installing the `opencontent-override-placeholders.properties` file packaged with the release, then the configuration will by default be set to `true`.

+    You can override this property in the `opencontent-extension-override-placeholders.properties` file in your [custom AMP]({% link content-accelerator/latest/develop/extension-content-accelerator.md %}).

+2. `enableAEVTOverlays=true/false`

+    This property enables AEVT (OAT) to handle the overlays.
+If you have AEVT installed and overlays should be displayed, then this should be set to `true`, or else it should be set to `false`.
+The default value is `false`.

+    You can override this property in the `openannotate-override-placeholders.properties` file in the `/alfresco` classpath, for example, `ALFRESCO_HOME/tomcat/shared/classes`.

-## Creating a new Overlay
+## Creating a new overlay

+You can configure a new overlay using XML.
+The following section walks through the different components of an example XML overlay configuration and provides additional sample overlays.
+These same principles apply when modifying existing overlay configurations by overriding existing XML overlay beans.

-### The Overlay Configuration xml Components
+### Overlay configuration XML components

+Below are the XML components for overlay configuration.

 #### Text Templates

-The text template allows for reuse of certain text formatting within overlays.
+The text template allows for the reuse of certain text formatting within overlays.

 `<text-templates />`

 Properties:

-* name: unique id used as a reference for the template
+* name: unique id used as a reference for the template.

 Example: